This is a guest post by Diana Ecker.

 The sound of someone hitting the keys hard can get picked up by a microphone and drive everyone else on the call mad.
 (I’ve seen it happen more than a few times.)

 Fortunately, there’s an easy solution: Most video conferencing software includes an easy way for people to mute themselves or for the host to mute them.
+Even using headphones is a good way to minimize the tapping.

 When you are leading a virtual team, you can proactively address this at the beginning of a meeting, welcoming participants to make use of the mute function and explaining how to use it.